"A fortune in valuable prizes may go these people today if they know when... The Price Is Right!" - Announcer Johnny Olsen

 Here's the very first episode of The Price is Right - boy, those 1970s prices are righteous!

 That episode is a little stiff, being the first and all, so let's get a look at Bob Barker at his peak in 1975.
-This was shortly before the very first hour long episode, once CBS realized more people were tuning in for the second half than the first CBS made it permanent in November 1975.
-In 1975 TPIR ran 45+ minutes, now it's around 38 minutes.
+This was shortly before the very first hour long episode.
+Once CBS realized more people were tuning in for the second half of the program than the first, the network made the hour-long format permanent in November 1975.
+In 1975, TPIR ran 45+ minutes with commercials rounding out the hour, now it's only around 38 minutes.
+More commercials!